 A Few Notes:

-You will probably be tired and a bit lightheaded after the bath, so be carefully getting out of the tub.
+You will probably be tired and a bit lightheaded after the bath, so be careful getting out of the tub.
 This is just a normal sign that your body has detoxed.
-I like to do a detox bath before bedtime because I get so relaxed and sleepy it helps me drift right off to sleep
+I like to do a detox bath before bedtime because I get so relaxed and sleepy it helps me drift right off to sleep.

 Final Thoughts on How to do a Detox Bath: